parthak314/EIE2-InfoProc/Documentation/lab2-docs.md

 ## Task 3: Extension and Challenges
 Now we can make changes to the `hello_world.c` program to light up the LEDs in sequence.

-Looking at the `system.h` file, we can see that the base of other Parallel Input/Output devices follows the same pattern as the provided switch and LEDs.
+Looking at the `system.h` file, we can see that the base of other Parallel Input/Output devices follows the same pattern as the provided button and LEDs.
 Creating a pattern for the LED, we can have a circulating pattern with a series of 1s and 0s.
 The implementation is simply:
 ```C